hangarx/hangarx/README.md

 [Try MU TON of Heroes Beta Version:](https://t.me/TonOfHeroBetaTestingBot) The game will merge into HangarX at the end of December

-🛣 **Status**:
+🟢 Current Status:
- Telegram Mini App: Available -  Fully integrate with TON Blockchain
+- Telegram Mini App: Fully integrated with TON Blockchain
- Games: 4 in house game already completed, Main Game MU of Heroes in beta version
+- Games Completed: 4 in-house games + "MU TON of Heroes" in beta